pnpm/pnpm/CONTRIBUTING.md

 ## Setting Up the Environment

 1. Run `pnpm install` in the root of the repository to install all dependencies.
+2. Change any source code file and run `node <repo_directory>/packages/pnpm/spnpm [command] [flags]` to run `pnpm` directly from the source code by compiling all the files without typechecking in memory.
-2. For compiling all projects, run `pnpm run compile` in the root of the repository.
+3. Alternatively, for compiling all the projects with typechecking, run `pnpm run compile` in the root of the repository.
 To run a task that will recompile the projects on change, run `pnpm run watch`.
-3. In order to run all the tests in the repository, run `pnpm run test-main`.
+4. In order to run all the tests in the repository, run `pnpm run test-main`.
 You may also run tests of specific projects by running `pnpm test` inside a project's directory or using `pnpm --filter <project name> test`.

 ## Submitting a Pull Request (PR)